nwtnni/facebook-message-scraper/readme.md

 ### Features

-- Sort threads by start date or length
+- Sort threads by start date, length, or alphabetically
 - Filter group or private messages
 - Search for threads with a specific person
 - View the total number of messages (in lines) exchanged
 - Revisit threads from the very beginning
 - Export threads directly to text files

-### Directions
+### Setup

 Facebook allows users to download an archive of all of their personal messages, including their old messages.
 To download